raihan-karim-ishmam/The-Enigmatic-Research-of-Dr.-X/README.md

   - Delivered the best ROUGE scores in local tests.

 > **💡 Why LaMini-Flan?**
 > Staying current with model releases is a vital skill in real-world AI work.
-This model allowed us to demonstrate real-time adaptability while remaining fully offline.
+Choosing this newly released model shows our commitment to leveraging the latest advancements while maintaining local-first principles.

 ---